chaserx/nist_randomness_beacon/README.md

 You can generate docs locally with the command `rake yard`.

-You can view the docs for the latest release [here](http://www.rubydoc.info/gems/nist_randomness_beacon) at RubyDoc.info
+You can [view the docs](http://www.rubydoc.info/gems/nist_randomness_beacon) for the latest release at RubyDoc.info.

 ## Contributing